Amyleep97/T1-W6-Saturday/README.md

 Thing to consider:
     - Program can enter the loop
-    - Program can exit the loop (use ctrl c)
+    - Program can exit the loop (use ctrl c to exit a loop)

+## Range
+It's a pre-defined function that generates a sequence of numbers.

+Useful: Loops for itterating a specific number of times over a sequence of numbers.

+range(start (1) ,stop (2),step  (3))

+## for loop
+for each item in a sequance, excecute the intended statements.

+for variable_name is sequance:
+    start